Ed94/gencpp/Readme.md

 # TODO

 * Support defining & parsing full definitions inside a typedef.
 (For C patterns)
-* Support module and attribute parsing (Marked with TODOs for now..)
 * Implement a context stack for the parsing, allows for accurate scope validation for the AST types.
 * Trailing specifiers ( postfix ) for functions (const, override, final)
 * Make a more robust test suite.